 The Valke staged a strong second-half comeback from 17-29 down against Griquas CD to secure a narrow 43-41 victory in a thrilling match.
 Three Valke players contributed a brace to the team’s seven tries, while Griquas CD’s six tries, four conversions and penalty goal allowed them to remain in the game.
 Their determined efforts, however, were not enough in the end.

 GWK Griquas started their clash with a bang as they ran in three tries in the first 10 minutes for a 21-0 lead, but they faced a tough challenge from the Limpopo Blue Bulls as the match progressed.
 The Kimberley side won 57-34 in the end as they delivered a constructive performance with their forwards and backs doing their bit on the attack to guide the side to nine tries – three of which were scored by hooker Rory Leijdekkers.
 Limpopo center Vincent Roos also touched down three times for his team, but the side’s efforts were not enough to outplay GWK Griquas.

 In the International, meanwhile, Namibia defeated Old Mutual Zimbabwe 45-21 spurred on by a fantastic performance by Namibian fullback Delron Brandt.
 The player scored two of the team’s six tries and slotted over six conversions and a penalty goal for 25 points, while they limited the opposition to two first-half tries and one in the second half.

-Eastern Province CD ran riot on attack to score 12 tries for a 70-0 victory against Border CD thanks to their effective attack, with hooker Dean Jenkins scoring a hat-trick They supported this with a solid showing on defence, to deny Border CD from scoring a point.
+Eastern Province CD ran riot on the attack to score 12 tries for a 70-0 victory against Border CD thanks to their effective attack, with hooker Dean Jenkins scoring a hat-trick They supported this with a solid showing on defense, to deny Border CD from scoring a point.